isomerpages/mci-pac/_press-accreditation/Who can apply for Press Accreditation.md

 ### Media Personnel

-Media personnel, such as editors, journalists, producers, photographers, and camera crew who are employed at accredited media organisations on a full-time basis and cover government events and briefings regularly can apply for a Press Accreditation Card (PAC).Applications are considered on a case-by-case basis.
+Media personnel, such as editors, journalists, producers, photographers, and camera crew who are employed at accredited media organisations on a full-time basis and cover government events and briefings regularly can apply for a Press Accreditation Card (PAC).
+Applications are considered on a case-by-case basis.

 The following individuals are not eligible to apply for a PAC: